The Universe is Only Spacetime by John A. Macken

 Quantum mechanics is the most

 successful theory devised by man.
-However, this success is largely a case of the
+However, this success is largely a case of the equations

-of quantum mechanics does not lead to a conceptually understandable model of the universe.
+quantum mechanics does not lead to a conceptually understandable model of the universe.

 Furthermore, there is clear evidence that the current starting assumptions for some

-apart and yield an impossible answer such as infinity, these equations are screaming
+fall apart and yield an impossible answer such as infinity, these equations are screaming

 that a rigorous extension of the starting assumptions gives nonsense.
 Renormalization